Yeast extract

 Yeast extracts consist of the cell contents of yeast without the cell walls; they are used as food additives or flavorings, or as nutrients for bacterial culture media.
 They are often used to create savoury flavors and umami taste sensations and can be found in a large variety of packaged foods including frozen meals, crackers, snack foods, gravy, stock and more.
-They are rich in B vitamins (but not B12).
+They are rich in B vitamins (but not B_{12}).
 Yeast extracts and fermented foods contain glutamic acid (free glutamates), an amino acid which adds an umami flavor.
 Glutamic acid is found in meat, cheese, fungi (mushrooms and yeast) and vegetables—such as broccoli and tomatoes.
 A number of other substances found in yeast extract provide aromas, some meat-like, when allowed to react under heat.

-The heat-autolytic process to make yeast extract of the autolysate type was invented in the 19th century by Justus von Liebig.
-Yeast cells are heated until they rupture, then the cells' own digestive enzymes break their proteins down into simpler compounds (amino acids and peptides), a process called autolysis.
+The thermal process to make yeast extract of the autolysate type was invented in the 19th century by Justus von Liebig.
+Yeast cells are heated until they rupture, then the cells' own digestive enzymes combined with the intense heat help to break large proteins down into simpler compounds (amino acids and peptides), a process called autolysis.
 The insoluble cell walls are then separated by centrifuge, filtered, and usually spray-dried.
 This is the process used for spreads such as Vegemite and Marmite.

 Yeast extracts in liquid form can be dried to a light paste or a dry powder.
-This is not the same as nutritional yeast, which are made from intact cells not directly hydrolyzed and consequently have a lighter flavor.
+This is not the same as nutritional yeast seasonings, which are made from lyophilized intact cells and consequently have a lighter flavor.

 Production

 Yeast extracts in general are produced in three steps: fermentation (growing the yeast), disruption (breaking of the cells), and separation (to keep the soluble part).
 Although the vast majority of yeast extract spreads are made using von Liebig's traditional approach of heat-autolysis using surplus yeast from beer brewing, other methods do exist for producing specialized types.

 In terms of fermentation, spent beer yeast is commonly contaminated with the bitter compounds from hops, requiring a "debittering" step to wash out most of this undesired flavor.
 Yeast from other sources are not affected by this issue.
 Spent brewer's yeast is also quite biodiverse, containing yeasts other than traditional Saccharomyces cerevisiae and sometimes beer spoilage-causing lactic acid bacteria too.

 For disruption of the cell, some physical and chemical methods may be used in place of the heat-autolysis process.
 Doing so may allow specific compounds to be extracted or to produce an extract without the hydrolysis of cell contents (as in autolysis) happening.
 Autolysis can be assisted with added enzymes; for example, additional nuclease would enhance the release of nucleosides from RNA.

 Separation removes insoluble parts, mainly the yeast's cell wall, from the extract.
-Cell wall is usually sold in two parts: the glucans as "yeast β-glucan" and the mannans further processed into mannan-oligosaccharide (MOS).
+Cell wall can be separated into two commercially useful parts: the glucans as "yeast β-glucan" and the mannans further processed into mannan-oligosaccharide (MOS).
 The product is finally concentrated by drying, into a thick paste or a dry powder.